Hanging Star DIY | Farmhouse Style Stars

 Tie the sixth piece of twine at the bottom intersection.

-A dot of hot glue (or wood glue) will hold the other intersections snug.
+A dot of glue from your hot glue gun (or wood glue) will hold the other intersections snug.

 easy wooden stars